Internal Audit

 Continuous Controls Monitoring (CCM) Facilitation

-Continuous controls monitoring is the process and technology used to detect compliance and risk issues associated with an organisation's financial and operational environment.
+Continuous Controls Monitoring is the process and technology used to detect compliance and risk issues associated with an organisation's financial and operational environment.
 Internal Audit facilitates and supports the implementation of automated CCM by management.
-Management are responsible for implementation, day-to-day management and operation and monitoring and reporting.
+Management are responsible for implementation, day-to-day management, and operation, monitoring and reporting.
 At UQ, Internal Audit acts as the facilitator for implementation of CCM in a business area through the use of an outsourced service provider.

-Training commenced for the users of the GRC System Internal Audit module in July 2024 with 3 sessions completed.
-You can refer to the materials delivered in those sessions on the Systems Training Hub - Internal Audit training OR here:
+Training for the users of the GRC system Internal Audit module was completed in July and August 2024.
+You can find the materials delivered in those sessions on the Systems Training Hub - Internal Audit training.

 Please contact internal-audit@uq.edu.au (Internal Audit Team) if you have questions about the Internal Audit training or require further training.